yaswanthteja/Complete_SQL/SQL_Questions/Readme.md

 ```
 ## 10. What is a Foreign Key?

 A FOREIGN KEY comprises of single or collection of fields in a table that essentially refers to the PRIMARY KEY in another table.
-Foreign key constraint ensures referential integrity in the relation between two tables.
+Foreign key constraint ensures referential integrity in the relation between two tables.It prevents invalid data entries.

 The table with the foreign key constraint is labeled as the child table, and the table containing the candidate key is labeled as the referenced or parent table.

 ```
 CREATE TABLE Students (   /* Create table with foreign key - Way 1 */
    ID INT NOT NULL